Thomas de Veil: Career

 Soon after being appointed to the commissions of the peace he opened his first office in Leicester Fields, conducting criminal hearings there.
 He would move to Thrift Street, Soho, sometime in either 1737 or 1738, and finally to Bow Street in 1740.
 He would be the first magistrate to set up court there, effectively creating the Bow Street Magistrates' Court.

 From 1729, when he was first appointed Court Justice, until his death, he was the most active magistrate in London, and would provide the public access to his services on a regular basis.
 He broke up many criminal gangs, the most famous (and the one from which he gained the most recognition) being that led by William Wreathock, a Hatton Garden attorney, in 1735.
-He was “more willing than most” to implement the ill-fated 1736 Gin Act, and, in this period of time, had to implement the Riot Act several times.
+He was “more willing than most” to implement the ill-fated 1736 Gin Act, and in this period had to implement the Riot Act several times.
 He personally investigated serious crimes, solving some of the most notorious cases of his era, though his work was primarily magisterial.
 He was noted to be rigorous in interviewing suspects and in arranging follow-up enquiries, prosecuting frauds, and suppressing attacks on informers.
 In September 1744, after the City's deputy marshal, Mr Jones, requested assistance from Middlesex peace officers, he attempted to promote co-operation between the fragmented police forces in the capital.

 As a reward for his magisterial work, and to allow him to focus on it, in 1738 he was granted a sinecure as Inspector of Imports and Exports, a job with minimal duties and a salary of £600 per year, and received an additional grant of £100 in 1740.
 In further recognition of his work he was knighted in 1744, and was given the rank of colonel of militia to facilitate his responsibilities with internal security in wartime.

 His success and professionalism in his work, however, made him the subject of several assassination plots.
 In one attempt in 1731, de Veil was stabbed in the stomach by Mr John Webster, an Irish "trading justice" who had been angered by de Veil's correction of one of his cases.
 Another failed attempt in 1735 led Julian Brown, a member of the Wreathock gang who was tasked with killing de Veil, to become a key witness against his former master instead.